 The most significant race in the Clonmel Racecourse calendar is certainly the Clonmel Oil Chase.
 The steeplechase race takes place in November and is open for horses of four years old and older.

 The race is two miles and four furlongs long which, given the likely conditions for an Irish meeting in November, can be a bit of a mud bath.
-However, the race does attract some very likeable types, and, in the past, some significant faces have featured (and in some cases won) in the race.
+However, the race does attract some very likeable types.
+In the past, some significant faces have featured (and in some cases won) in the race.

 In 2019, the race was won by Douvan for Willie Mullins and Paul Townsend.
-The French gelding had a good record in grade one and two races, which led to the now-ten-year-old going off at 4/5 odds.
+The French gelding had a good record in grade one and two races.
+This led to the then nine-year-old going off at 4/5 odds.

 For those who don’t understand race betting or are new to it, if you put €/£5 on him to win then you would get £9 back, which includes the initial €/£5 you placed.

 The race itself lacked some pace from the front and Douvan took full advantage of that, coasting into the lead.
-He then piled the pressure on before the third-last, giving him enough breathing room to push on and secure a nine-and-a-half length victory.
+He then piled the pressure on before the third-last.
+It was enough to give him enough breathing room to push on and secure a nine-and-a-half length victory.